Project Controls 3.0

 2. Knowing how much work has been achieved

-3. Applying Work Performance Management (WPM) to understanding what the likely consequences of the current production rate is on the projected completion
+3. Applying Work Performance Management (WPM) to check what the likely consequences of the current production rate is on the projected completion

 4. Doing something to change an unacceptable projection.